ItayElgazar/robotics-service-api/README.md

 #### How to run:
 - run ```npm install```
 - and then ```npm run start``` or ```npm run start:dev``` (for nodemon)
+- dependencies:
+  - You need to have MongoDB service runing on your machine

 ##### Whats left to be done:
 - Testing
 - Fixing the docker image